jdesilosmd/pubmedhh/README.md

 Pubmedhh requires Apache, MySQL and PHP.

-Customize for your site in conf.php.
+Customize for your site in include/conf.php, include/dbconnect.php and cgi-bin/search.cgi.

 ## License